Visitors observing paintings and sculptures in the Rubens Niobe Room at Uffizi Gallery, Florence.

 What to bring

-• Valid passport or ID for ticket verification.
+A valid passport or ID for ticket verification is required.

 What’s not allowed